MathisRosenhauer/THR_Footswitch/README.md

 ![look inside](https://raw.githubusercontent.com/MathisRosenhauer/THR_Footswitch/master/images/footswitch_inside.jpg)

-If PROGMEM is used to store the patches, then the Python script patchdump.py may be used to convert patches from a .YDL file to a PROGMEM variable.
+If PROGMEM is used to store the presets, then the Python script patchdump.py may be used to convert presets from a .YDL file to a PROGMEM variable.

 `./patchdump.py THR10C.YDL -n 25 > patches.h`

-This would put the first 25 patches from THR10C.YDL into PROGMEM. `USE_SDCARD` then has to be set to `0` in THR_Footswitch.ino to use PROGMEM for patches.
+This would put the first 25 presets from THR10C.YDL into PROGMEM. `USE_SDCARD` then has to be set to `0` in THR_Footswitch.ino to use PROGMEM for presets.

+## May 2019 update

+Quite a few people built this project over the past four years and that is only counting those who contacted me.
+I'm happy to say that most people eventually got the footswitch working but there is one thing that caused trouble: the SD card reader.
+There seem to be many card readers out there who don't play nicely on the SPI bus.
+The symptom is that the sketch gets stuck because the THR10 is never recognized by the USB host.
+Some people also reported that the SD card itself caused the problems.

+When you assemble the project, you should first build the version without the card reader (presets in PROGMEM).
+When this works reliably you can add the card reader.
+If it then stops working you should try a different card reader and/or SD card.

+I had good results with a Catalex card reader and a Kingston 8 GB micro SD card but I also got reports that some revisions of the Catalex reader didn't work.